Bria-IMT™ Cell Therapy

 3. Secretes a protein called GM-CSF which further boosts the immune response.

-4. Also directly stimulates cancer-fighting T-cells, acting like an immune cell, further boosting the response.
+4. Also directly stimulates cancer-fighting T-cells, acting like an immune cell, further boosting the immune cell’s response.